vanilla/vanilla/plugins/rich-editor/README.md

 ### Existing Blots

 Existing Blots will generally be imported from Quill, but could also be imported from Parchment or the rich editor.
-The most common Blots to extend `Block`, `Inline`, `Embed`, `BlockEmbed`, and `Container`.
+The most common Blots to extend are `Block`, `Inline`, `Embed`, `BlockEmbed`, and `Container`.
 Some custom Blots provided are `WrapperBlot`, `ContentBlot`, and `LineBlot`,

 **Block**